Extremadura & Andalucia

 MONFRAGUE NATIONAL PARK & THE STEPPE GRASSLANDS OF EXTREMADURA

-Beautiful Monfragüe National Park and the surrounding steppe grasslands are typified by mile upon mile of unspoilt countryside, where centuries of traditional land management have created the unique dehesas - a timeless, park-like habitat of cork and evergreen oaks, foraged by pigs and alive in spring with calls of Hoopoes, Woodlarks, Rock Sparrows, Woodchat Shrikes and exotic Iberian Magpies.
-Rocky fields and roadside verges brim with an exuberance of wildflowers at this season, Sardinian Warblers give their scolding ‘rat-a-tat-tat’ call at almost every halt and pink-chested Southern Grey Shrikes perch boldly beside the road.
+Beautiful Monfragüe National Park and the surrounding steppe grasslands are typified by mile-upon-mile of unspoilt countryside, where centuries of traditional land management have created the unique dehesas - a timeless, park-like habitat of cork and evergreen oaks, foraged by pigs and alive in spring with the calls of Hoopoes, Woodlarks, Rock Sparrows, Woodchat Shrikes and exotic Iberian Magpies.
+Rocky fields and roadside verges brim with an exuberance of wildflowers at this season, Sardinian Warblers give their scolding ‘rat-a-tat-tat’ call and pink-chested Iberian Grey Shrikes perch boldly beside the road.

-Another large soaring bird, the scarce Black Stork, is perhaps easier to see well at Monfragüe than anywhere else we know.
-Nearby, we’ll check a favourite spot for the powerful Eurasian Eagle Owl, too.
+Another large soaring bird, the scarce Black Stork, is perhaps easier to see well at Monfragüe than anywhere else we know and we will also check a favourite spot for the powerful Eurasian Eagle Owl.

 Truly a magical place, Monfragüe’s Cistus and herb-scented hillsides, rocky ravines and plunging valleys are equally rich in small birds.
-Crag Martin, Thekla Lark, Blue Rock Thrush, secretive Dartford, Subalpine and Western Orphean Warblers, Short-toed Treecreeper, Hawfinch and Red-billed Chough are all present in spring, as parties of ‘bibbling’ Alpine Swifts sweep the skies.
+Crag Martin, Thekla Lark, Blue Rock Thrush, secretive Dartford, Subalpine and Western Orphean Warblers, Short-toed Treecreeper, Hawfinch and Red-billed Chough are all present in spring, with parties of Alpine Swifts sweeping the skies.

-The sweeping plain that stretches away to the south is a vital stronghold of the aristocratic Great Bustard.
-Early mornings offer the best chance to see these magnificent birds (don’t worry, it doesn’t get light here until about seven!), before the grasslands are lost beneath a sea of shimmering heat-haze.
+The plains that stretch away to the south are a vital stronghold for the aristocratic Great Bustard and early mornings offer the best chance to see these magnificent birds (don’t worry, it doesn’t get light here until about seven!), before the grasslands are lost beneath a sea of shimmering heat-haze.
 With Hoopoes, Stone-curlews and Calandra Larks calling all about us, from our vantage point overlooking the steppe we shall scan for the dominant males as they perform their extraordinary display.
-It’s one that culminates in the great birds shaking and turning themselves ‘inside-out’ to become a mass of white feathers - variously described as looking like a foaming bath or a giant blooming chrysanthemum, visible at tremendous range!
+It is one that culminates in the great birds shaking and turning themselves ‘inside-out’ to become a mass of white feathers; variously described as looking like a foaming bath or a giant blooming chrysanthemum!

-We should also see and hear the smaller Little Bustard here too, the males inflating their ‘Newcastle United-stocking’ necks and throwing back their heads to blow raspberries at one another across the fields in spring display!
+We should also see and hear the smaller Little Bustard here too, the males inflating their black and white necks and throwing back their heads to blow raspberries at one another across the fields!

-We’ll drop by at a productive wetland site that is home to Purple Heron, Savi’s Warbler and Purple Swamphen, and have further chances to look for that troublesome Black-winged Kite.
-Out in the region’s rice fields, we may encounter two tiny introduced finches: Common Waxbill and the startling Red Avadavat - in their white-spotted breeding plumage, males of the latter look not unlike a fast-flying strawberry!
+We will drop by at a productive wetland site that is home to Purple Heron, Savi’s Warbler and Purple Swamphen and have further chances to look for Black-winged Kite.
+Out in the region’s rice fields, we may encounter two introduced finches: Common Waxbill and the startling Red Avadavat in their white-spotted breeding plumage, males of the latter look not unlike a fast-flying strawberry!

-Before leaving Extremadura, we’ll pay a visit to nearby Trujillo and spend a little time wandering the narrow cobbled streets of this historic old town.
-The Conquistadors may have long since departed this famous place but there are still plenty of nesting White Storks, Lesser Kestrels and Pallid Swifts to enjoy over a quiet drink in the beautiful main piazza.
-Bring your camera - on a clear day, views across the plains from atop the medieval battlements are unrivalled!
+Before leaving Extremadura, we will pay a visit to Trujillo and spend some time wandering the cobbled streets of this historic old town.
+The Conquistadors may have long since departed this famous town but there are still plenty of nesting White Storks, Lesser Kestrels and Pallid Swifts to enjoy over a quiet drink in the beautiful main piazza.
+Bring your camera as on a clear day, the views across the plains from atop the medieval battlements are unrivalled!
 Three further nights at our Monfragüe hotel

 SOUTH TO ANDALUCIA & COTO DOÑANA

-We bid a reluctant farewell to Monfragüe this morning and travel south over good roads towards Seville - no doubt breaking our journey with one or two birding stops along the way.
+We bid a reluctant farewell to Monfragüe this morning and travel south along good roads towards Seville, no doubt breaking our journey with one or two birding stops along the way.

-From Seville, we swing west and continue on to reach our second hotel in the sleepy Andalucian village of Villamanrique de la Condesa, with its characterful white washed buildings overlooking the famous Coto Doñana National Park.
+From Seville, we swing west and continue on to reach our second hotel on the outskirts of the sleepy Andalucian village of El Rocío, with its characterful whitewashed buildings overlooking the famous Coto Doñana National Park.
 We will aim to arrive at our hotel in time to enjoy some late afternoon birding in the marshes close by.
-Night Villamanrique de la Condesa
+Night El Rocío

 Days 6 - 7